1-877-443-0101

 This insurance meets all requirements for super visa for parents & grandparents visiting Canada, if amount of medical coverage is $100,000 or greater and period of coverage is one year.

 To get your free online quote, please click on the link below and you will be redirected to the Destination Travel Group secure website.
-You will also have an option to buy and get your instant policy on your email directly from the insurance provider (Waiting period).
+You will also have an option to buy and get your instant policy on your email directly from the insurance provider (Waiting period may apply if the policy is purchased after departure from your country of origin).

 What's on This Page